 Ordering with Ease

-Ordering via the internet is set to overtake phone orders in most areas of the U.S. this year—or it’s already happened where you are.
-Companies are standing by to make deliveries, or you can leverage your own website.
+Did you know that 70% of consumers would rather order online directly from a company than through a third-party app?* Companies are standing by to make deliveries, or you can leverage your own website.
 There are advantages to each strategy, depending on your business model.
 Let’s review the basics.

 That’s the official term for companies like GrubHub.
 One of the latest to hit the region: Favor, a part of Google Express, which offers tiered memberships for consumers.
 These services all handle both the ordering process and delivery, if requested.
 You can also partner with other companies to do the delivery piece, while you take the orders through your own website.
 Options include UberEATS, DoorDash and Postmates.
 And yet another type of service is now launching: aggregators of aggregators.
 These one-stop shops list local aggregators’ cost and delivery time for easy review.